PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The immediately following attention Gather/Transpose/Reshape cleanup owner returns two pattern-specific rewrite counters, accepts only the ModelIR, and has one direct late production call in addition to its recovery-runner selection.
-The direct result is currently discarded.
-Strict characterization fixes a late cleanup target between the captured QKV dictionary and the live-LayoutState Gather-axis0 compatibility owner without changing either execution path.
+The direct result is retained as `_late_attention_gather_cleanup_stats` between the captured QKV dictionary and the live-LayoutState Gather-axis0 compatibility owner.
+The retained value has no consumer, and the recovery-runner path remains unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned